jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

   the test passes.

-  These tests are good because they help document what is in the :ref:`class<what is a class?>` and catch its changes immediately.
+  These tests are good because they help document what is in the :ref:`class<everything is an object>` and catch its changes immediately.

   They are a problem because :ref:`class attributes<what is a class attribute?>` can change between Python_ versions, I have to remember the correct order of names and I am keeping two lists.
 There has to be a better way.